Out in the field

 Soils, Water, Climate

-You will be introduced to the Earth’s key natural resources including minerals, soils and water, and, with the support of laboratory and data and analytical work, explore geochemical cycles and processes to understand the linkages between Earth systems and our changing climate.
+Join us on a journey to discover Earth’s essential natural resources, such as minerals, soils and water.
+Through engaging laboratory experiments and insightful data analysis, you will explore geochemical cycles and processes to gain a deep understanding of the linkages between Earth systems and our changing climate.

 GEES1303